 Lawsone, which is the dye molecule in henna, is capable of causing changes (mutations) in human DNA and chromosomes.
 Therefore lawsone is a mutagen.
 Mutations can cause cancer; therefore the bottom line is mutagens are likely to be carcinogenic.
-So, basically, I think what we have here is this: henna can cause cancer.
+So, basically: henna can cause cancer.

 But, hang on a minute – not all mutations are caused by mutagens so lawsone might not be a cancer causing mutagen.
 And who’s to say lawsone might not be a good guy anti-body builder against disease?
 Isn’t this lawsone’s history over the centuries?
 Henna does not have a history of being an enemy in disguise.
 Pure henna has a clean heart and is sincere to a fault.
 Not all mutagens are carcinogens because not all gene mutations cause cancer.
 In fact, sometimes a mutagen caused mutation can be beneficial.

 Where is the much needed scientific research on this important issue?
-These are key questions for the European Commission to deal with, and I would suggest that the least the big hair dye companies can do to compensate for some of the damage done by PPD is fund the research regarding safety into the use of natural PPD hair dye alternatives: henna and indigo.
+These are key questions for the European Commission to deal with, and we think the least the big hair dye companies can do in light of the damage, injury and death caused by their PPD hair dyes, is fund more research regarding safety into the use of natural PPD free hair dye alternatives: henna and indigo.
 Because human beings are worth it.

-At face value, in light of the European Commission Opinion, I’d be scared and ditch henna if I didn’t know any better.
-What’s holding me back is:-
+At face value, in light of the European Commission Opinion, we ought to be telling you to ditch henna – if we didn’t know any better.
+What’s holding us back ? :-

-a) henna has been used safely for centuries by my ancestors and to the best of my knowledge no one has ever got cancer as a result of using henna (including Cleopatra)over many thousands and more years,
+a) henna has been used safely for centuries by our ancestors and to the best of our knowledge no one has ever got cancer as a result of using henna (including Cleopatra) over many thousands and more years,

-b) I reckon chemical hair dyes are dangerous mutagens and that they are a lot more capable than henna of causing mutations.
+b) We suspect chemical hair dyes are dangerous mutagens and that they are a lot more capable than henna of causing mutations.

 Conclusion Number 3